dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 1. From **Account settings**, click **+ New Project**.
 2. Enter a project name and click **Continue**.
    - Use "Jaffle | Data Analytics" for one project
    - Use "Jaffle | Finance" for the other project
 3. Select your data platform, then **Next** to set up your connection.
 4. In the **Configure your environment** section, enter the **Settings** for your new project.
 5. Click **Test Connection**.
 This verifies that dbt Cloud can access your data platform account.
 6. Click **Next** if the test succeeded.
 If it fails, you might need to go back and double-check your settings.
-    For this guide, make sure you create a single [development](/docs/dbt-cloud-environments#create-a-development-environment) and [Deployment](/docs/deploy/deploy-environments) per project.
+   - For this guide, make sure you create a single [development](/docs/dbt-cloud-environments#create-a-development-environment) and [Deployment](/docs/deploy/deploy-environments) per project.
      - For "Jaffle | Data Analytics", set the default database to `jaffle_da`.
      - For "Jaffle | Finance", set the default database to `jaffle_finance`

 <Lightbox src="/img/guides/dbt-mesh/create-new-project.gif" width="80%" title="Navigate to 'Account settings' and then click + 'New Project' to create new projects in dbt Cloud" />

+1. Continue the prompts to complete the project setup.
 Once configured, each project should have:
     - A data platform connection
     - New git repo
-  - one or more [environments](/docs/deploy/deploy-environments) (such as development, deployment)
+    - One or more [environments](/docs/deploy/deploy-environments) (such as development, deployment)

 ## Set up a foundational project